luiscoco/Java_History/README.md

 Record Patterns (**JEP 440**): https://openjdk.org/jeps/440

+Enhance the Java programming language with record patterns to deconstruct record values.
+Record patterns and type patterns can be nested to enable a powerful, declarative, and composable form of data navigation and processing.

 Pattern Matching for switch (**JEP 441**): https://openjdk.org/jeps/441

 Unnamed Patterns and Variables.
 Preview (**JEP 443**): https://openjdk.org/jeps/443